ReneeWangzy/Flashcard/README.md

 This template should help get you started developing with Vue 3 in Vite.

+## Overview
+FlashCard Pro is a Vue.js-based flashcard application designed to help users learn and memorize information more effectively.
+Users can create, manage, and review flashcards, supporting various themes and categories.
+This is a mobile-first application, so it is best experienced on mobile devices to take full advantage of its responsive design and user interface.

+## Features
+- Create and edit flashcards
+- Category management for flashcards
+- Supports different learning modes
+- Responsive design for mobile and desktop
+- Local Storage for data persistence

 ## Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur).